-You or your Doctor may order your Specialty Pharmacy Drug.
+You or your Doctor may order your Specialty Pharmacy Drug from the CVS Specialty Pharmacy.
 A dedicated care coordinator will guide you or your Doctor through the process up to and including actual delivery of your Specialty Pharmacy Drug to you or your Doctor.
 When you order a Specialty Pharmacy Drug for home or Doctor office use, you will need to pay the appropriate Deductible and/or Copayment for each Specialty Pharmacy Drug by check, money order, credit card or debit card and provide all necessary information.
 For refills after that you will be contacted by your care coordinator.

 If you or your Provider believe that you should not be required to get your Specialty Pharmacy Drugs from a Specialty Pharmacy, you must follow the exception process.
-Please call CVS Caremark customer service to being the exception process.
+Please call CVS Caremark customer service to begin the exception process.

-Mail Order Pharmacy for Drugs
+Mandatory Mail Order Pharmacy for Maintenance Drugs

-You may also purchase your medication by utilizing the University of Colorado (UCH) Mail Order Prescription Service.
-UCH Mail Order Prescription Service must be used to receive a 90-day supply.
-Ordering your Drugs through the UCH Mail Order Prescription Service mail order program eliminates the need for monthly trips to the pharmacy by having your prescriptions delivered directly to your home.
-Specialty Prescription Drugs, both Oral and Injectable, are not available through the mail order pharmacy program.
+You may also purchase your maintenance medication by utilizing the CVS Mail Order Pharmacy.
+If you are taking Maintenance Drugs you are limited to an initial 30-day supply and up to two subsequent 30-day refills of the Maintenance Drugs from a CVS Participating Retail Pharmacy.
+After this 90 day period you must be using the Mandatory Mail Order Program through the CVS Mail Order Pharmacy to purchase future Maintenance Drugs.
+A short-term drug, like an antibiotic, would not be considered a Maintenance Drug and therefore you could fill your prescription at a local retail pharmacy.
+Ordering your Maintenance Drugs through the CVS mail Order Pharmacy mandatory mail order program eliminates the need for monthly trips to the pharmacy by having your prescriptions delivered directly to your home.
+Specialty Prescription Drugs, both Oral and Injectable, are not available through the mandatory mail order pharmacy program.